Skip to content Skip to footer

 The vineyard is located in the Alsace region covering a surface of 15,000 ha with a production of 1 million hectoliter/year.
 Mostly quality white and sparkling wines are produced in specifications Protected Designation of Origin (PDO) Alsace.

-In Alsace vineyards, managing Grapevine Leafroll Disease (GLD) and Blackwood Yellows (BY) is critical for sustaining vine health, productivity, and the viability of the wine industry.
+In Alsace vineyards, managing Grapevine Leafroll Disease (GLD) and Bois Noir (BN) is critical for sustaining vine health, productivity, and the viability of the wine industry.
 Concerns about GLD require controls against GLRaV-1 and -3 in mother vines, which threaten the supply of planting material for vineyard renewal in Alsace.

 UCP plan